clinei/codeliteral/README.md

 Debugging, documenting, and testing all use the same data gathering and visualization workflows.
 That means you can reuse most of the code you write.
 You can also use the code from your actual program.
 And you can save it to a file and send it to your colleagues or save it for audits or private nostalgia.
 Or maybe wait 20 years and sell it to a museum.

-## What can I do that I couldn't before?
+## What can I do that I couldn't do before?

 #### Save and resume debug sessions